AndersDeath/diary2/000-current.md

 # 05 December - Monday - Gündoğan - 67 day of immigration

 Today I wasn't be able to do a lot of things. the whole day was dedicated to call and meetings.
+It wasn't so good, but I had no choice.